stnolting/riscv-gcc-prebuilt/README.md

 ## Downloading

-Click on the according tag in the table above to download the archive of choice from the [release page](https://github.com/stnolting/riscv-gcc-prebuilt/releases).
+Click on the according **release (tag)** in the table above to download the archive of choice from the [release page](https://github.com/stnolting/riscv-gcc-prebuilt/releases).

 ## Installation